MaterializeInc/materialize/doc/user/get-started.md

 1. If this is a factoid we often want to know, we could also create a view of just the top 10 editors we've seen.

     ```sql
-    CREATE MATERIALIZED VIEW top10
+    CREATE MATERIALIZED VIEW top10 AS
-    AS SELECT * FROM useredits ORDER BY "count" DESC LIMIT 10;
+        SELECT * FROM useredits ORDER BY count DESC LIMIT 10;
     ```

     We can then quickly get the answer to who the top 10 editors are:

     ```sql
-    SELECT * FROM top10 ORDER BY "count" DESC;
+    SELECT * FROM top10 ORDER BY count DESC;
     ```

 Naturally, there are many interesting views of this data.
 If you're interested